brian6484/brian6484.github.io/_posts/git/2022-10-15-gitignore.md

 this.

 ## Just adding your file to .gitignore is insufficient
-It can still be tracked by your repo branch.
+It can still be tracked by your repo branch if you have commited your yml file before adding it to your gitignore file.
 So to solve this, we need to remove the cache that is being tracked.
 Then, we do a new commit and the .gitignore will be applied on a fresh new leaf.